MAvRK7/Perceptually-Aware-Image-Enhancement-with-Deep-Residual-U-Net-and-PatchGANs/README.md

 While the second file - image_proj.ipynb contains the code trained on 25 and 55 epcohs.
 The results shown are from the model that was trained on 55 epochs.

+The code can be run by opening any of the files and then opening using Google colab.